MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 1. Using two fingers, swipe up to zoom out, swipe left to move left, swipe down to zoom in, and swipe right to move right.

 To scroll a long flame chart in the **Main** section or any of the neighbors, click and hold while dragging up and down.
-Drag left and right to move what portion of the recording is chosen.
+Drag left and right to move what portion of the recording is selected.

 ### Search activities